zdravkov/kendo-docs/api/wrappers/jsp/numericTextBox.md

 ### spinners `boolean`

-Specifies whether the up/down spin buttons should be rendered
+Specifies whether the up and down spin buttons should be rendered

 #### Example
     <kendo:numericTextBox spinners="spinners">